 1) Help Yourself Before You Help Your Kids

 The research is very clear that ADHD is often passed down from parent to child.
 In fact, nearly half of parents who have a child with ADHD, have a diagnosis of ADHD themselves (Starck, Grunwald, & Schlarb, 2016).

 Let’s be honest, it is hard to support your child with their own challenges if you still haven’t found strategies to help yourself!
 If you’re on a plane that is crashing, you always put your own air mask on before your child.
 Why?
 Because if you aren’t breathing and awake, you certainly can’t help your child.
 The same is true to treating ADHD.
 Maybe that means it is time to schedule an appointment with a therapist and/or psychiatrist that you have been putting off but know you need.
 You can do this!

 Along those same lines, start to get comfortable asking for help from family and friends and accepting help when it is offered.
 Understand that your position of parenting multiple children with ADHD is hard and you NEED support.
 Don’t be afraid to ask for help with school pick-ups, help with taking kids to doctor’s appointments, or just a night (or even an hour or two!) to yourself to recharge.
 It is not selfish to take time for you.
 It is important to take care of your own mental health, so you can be better able to find your calm in the day to day chaos.

 We know, we know!
 Routines are incredibly difficult for children (and adults) with ADHD.
-But bear with us for a second: as challenging as it can be to set up routines when you have ADHD, this will save you tons of time and energy in the long run.
+But bear with us for a second: as challenging as it can be to set up routines when you have ADHD, this will save you tons of time and energy in the long run if you’re parenting multiple children with ADHD.
 Think of the most challenging parts of the day… bedtime, mealtimes, transitions when you need to leave the house on time, cleaning up… by being proactive and setting up routines, everyone in the family knows what to do.

 4) Same Reward System, Different Goals